DavisPL-Teaching/261/lecture2/README.md

 - My OH will be moved this week to Thursday (3-4pm), instead of Friday

-Project details (see `project/project.md`)

-- Please start thinking about your project now!

-Plan for the next few days:
+Plan for today:
+move on to automated verification!

+- Start with the quiz

 - Introduction to Z3

 - Satisfiability and validity

 - Theories of interest (integers, strings)

+- End of class today: Project details (see `project/overview.md`)